suzannejmatthews/suzannejmatthews.github.io/_posts/2018-07-18-pi-image-instructions.markdown

    everything up together, and connect the ethernet cables after the router fully boots up.

 * Let's double-check that MPI is still working as expected.
-Type in the following
-   commands:
+First, let's use `ifconfig` to obtain our IP address.
+In the examples that follow, assume that `ifconfig' returned `192.168.1.101`.
+Type in the following commands:
    {% highlight bash %}
    mkdir mpi_test && cd mpi_test
-   ifconfig
-   {% endhighlight %}

-* Once obtain your ip address using `ifconfig`, let's actually add it to a new file called `machinefile`.
-In the example that followed, we assume that the ifconfig command returns `192.168.1.101`

-* {% highlight bash %}
    echo "192.168.1.101" > machinefile
    mpiexec -f machinefile -n 2 ~/mpich2-build/examples/cpi
    {% endhighlight %}